www25-sustainableai/www25-sustainableai.github.io/index.md

 | 17:00-17:15 | Paper Presentation                   | ITCD: Image to Text Translation for Classification by Diffusion Models                               |
 | 17:15 | *End*                                  |                                   |

 ---

-The rapid progress in foundation models has enhanced the capabilities of multimedia models across a broad spectrum of tasks.
-Despite their exceptional performance, deploying these models in practical settings raises several concerns, particularly regarding efficiency, security, and generalization.
-As the utility of foundation models in multimedia topics becomes increasingly evident, addressing these issues is crucial.
-This workshop focuses on these critical aspects in foundation models, where the scope of the foundation model encompasses a wide range of domains such as vision, language, speech etc., with an emphasis on multimedia tasks and multi-modality methods.

-Therefore, we solicit original research papers in (but not limited to) the following topics:

-**Efficiency**
-- Efficient network design in foundation models
-- Training efficiency of foundation models
-- Inference efficiency of foundation models

-**Security**
-- Adversarial robustness of foundation models
-- Privacy and memorization in foundation models
-- Trustworthiness and alignment of foundation models

-**Generalization**
-- Generalization across tasks
-- Generalization across data
-- Generalization across modalities

----
 ## **Important Dates** {#dates}